Apple Crumble Muffins

 How to make apple crumble muffins

-- Make the crumble topping: Whisk together dry ingredients, then stir in the melted butter until small slumps form.
+- Make the crumble topping: Whisk together the flour, brown sugar, sugar and cinnamon, then stir in the melted butter until small clumps form.
+Set aside.

-- Bake the muffins: Divide batter among muffins cups and top with crumble mixture.
-Bake muffins at 400 F for 18 minutes.
+- Bake the muffins at 400 F for 18 minutes.
 Cool slightly in the pan before transferring to a wire rack to cool completely.

 Frequently Asked Questions